We can reduce single-use plastic waste and litter through smart legislation.

 Let’s reduce single use plastic in Philly together!

-Voice your support and feedback for this issue.
+Voice your support and feedback for this issue in three easy steps:

-Please use this form to voice your support for this legislation, get on our mailing list for future action and send us your thoughts and comments on the proposed legislation and information.
+Review the policy paper and use this form to voice your support for this legislation, get on our mailing list for future advocacy and send us your thoughts and comments on the proposed legislation and information.

 Contact your elected officials to let them know that they should pay attention to it.
 We have a new mayoral administration and city council that took office in 2024, and we would like to see this legislation as an early priority.
 We’ve drafted sample language and created a directory of elected officials to make it easy for you to contact your representatives.

 Appeal to legislators to work with the Commerce Department to develop funding ideas to start weaning Philadelphia businesses, especially under-resourced ones, off of single-use plastics.
 City government can start allocating money now to help businesses transition to more sustainable options.
 We’ve drafted sample language and created a directory of elected officials to make it easy for you to talk to legislators.